Board of Directors

 Evaluation of the work of the board

-The Board’s work procedure also states that an annual evaluation of the work of the Board should take place by means of a systematic and structured process.
-For 2016, the Chairman has ensured that the work of the Board has been evaluated and that the, by then, Chairman of the election committee, Dick Lundqvist, has been notified of the results of the evaluation.
+The rules of procedure state that an annual evaluation of the work of the Board should take place by means of a systematic and structured process.
+For 2019, the Chairman has ensured that the work of the Board has been evaluated through self-evaluation.

 Board control over financial reporting

 The Board monitors the quality of financial reporting in a number of ways.
 One method is by issuing instructions to the CEO.
 According to these instructions, the CEO is responsible for reviewing and ensuring the quality of all financial reporting, and for ensuring that the Board in general receives the reports required in order for it to continually assess the Group’s financial position.

 The internal reporting and control system is based on annual financial plans, monthly reports and daily checks on key operational figures.
 The CEO is also responsible for other financial information, such as ensuring that press releases and presentation material are correct and of good quality.
 The CEO’s instructions state the issues on which the CEO is permitted to exercise his authority to represent the company only after authorization by the Board.